 Threading the Brother Sewing Machine Upper Thread

-Make sure your sewing machine is still off, the presser foot is elevated, and the needle is in the up position.
-Ensuring these things are in the correct position will help prevent sewing machine tension issues.
+Make sure your sewing machine is still off, the presser foot is elevated, and the needle is up.
+Ensuring these things are in the correct position prevents sewing machine tension issues.

-Pass the thread through the eye of the needle from front to back and pull the thread a few inches out.
+Last, pass the thread through the eye of the needle from front to back and pull the thread a few inches out.
 Place it below and then behind the presser foot.

 How to Use the Brother Automatic Needle Threader

 While the idea of an automatic needle threader is appealing, the reliability and ease of use of this device are lacking, in my opinion.

 Inside the big hook that’s now in the eye of the needle, there’s a super tiny hook.
 Pull your thread back all the way into the big hook and catch it on the tiny hook.